o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

 All examples in JavaScript are written with ES6.
 To have a look the wrapper function for calling the foreign code, have a look at `/server/wrapper/codeWrapper.js`.

 ##### R
-For integrating R with the server we were at firs using a package called [r-script](https://github.com/joshkatz/r-script) package.
+For integrating R with the server we were at first using a package called [r-script](https://github.com/joshkatz/r-script) package.
 It ships with a handy R function called `needs()`.
 This is basically a combination of `install()` and `require()`.
 This ensured that the different packages which are required by our scripts are installed and loaded in the correct way.
 Therefore every R file has to use `needs()` instead of `ìnstall.package("packageName")` and `require("package")/load("package")`.
 Also it is recommended to place all functions at the top of the R files.
-But at the end of our project we faced some problems with the package so we decided to write our own implementation of calling R files.
-We followed the same approach as the `r-script` package did, and also included the `needs.R` file but simplified the process a little bit, so it could work with our application, To send data to the R process from and back to the Javascript we can call the R file from Javascript like the follwoing:
+At the end of our project we faced some problems with the package so we decided to write our own implementation of calling R files, as mentioned in the introduction of `ML`.
+We followed the same approach as the `r-script` package did, included the `needs.R` file but simplified the process a little bit, so it could work with our application, To send data to the R process from and back to the Javascript we can call the R file from Javascript like the follwoing:

 *JavaScript*
 ```
+import { RShell } from './util/foreignCode'

 RShell("example/test.R")
   .data([tweet.message])
   .call(function(err, d) {